guusj/books/Warbreaker_BrandonSanderson.md

 “Show me, or lose your soul, my son,” Lightsong said in what he hoped was a suitably divine voice.
 The man slowly extended his hand.
 Llarimar stepped forward and removed the bandage.
 The hand was completely grey, drained of color.
 _Impossible_, Lightsong thought with shock. _Awakening doesn’t do that to living flesh.
 It can’t draw color from someone alive, only objects.
-Floor boards, clothing, furniture._
+Floorboards, clothing, furniture._
 The man withdrew his hand.
 “What is that?”
 Lightsong asked.
 “I don’t know,” the man said.
 “I woke up, and it was like that.”